Free Tool

 Packet loss is the percentage of ping requests that didn't receive a response.
 0% loss is ideal.
 Any packet loss above 1-2% can indicate network problems and may cause noticeable issues with web browsing, streaming, and real-time communications.

-Yes! exit1.dev offers continuous uptime and latency monitoring with 1-minute check intervals.
+Yes! exit1.dev offers continuous uptime and latency monitoring on every plan.
+Free runs 5-minute checks, Nano 2-minute, Pro 30-second, and Agency 15-second.
 You'll get alerted instantly when your servers go down, respond slowly, or experience packet loss.
-Available on all plans including Free.

 Need Continuous Latency Monitoring?